"

 1.6.1 Moments

-Moments are created by a force acting a distance from the center of rotation.
-There are three ways to calculate moments: scalar, vector, and using the right hand rule.
-The first two methods will be presented in this section and the third way will be discussed in section 3.1.3 on the right-hand rule.
+Moments are created by a force acting at a distance from the center of rotation.
+There are three ways to calculate moments: scalar, vector, and using the right-hand rule.
+The first two methods will be presented in this section, and the third method will be discussed in section 3.1.3 on the right-hand rule.

 The Vector Representation of a Moment:

 Moments, like forces, can be represented as vectors and have a magnitude, a direction, and a “point of application”.
-For moments however a better name for the point of application is the axis of rotation.
-This will be the point or axis about which we will determine all the moments.
+For moments, however, a better name for the point of application is the axis of rotation.
+This will be the point or axis where we will determine all the moments.

 Magnitude: